ariakit/ariakit/docs/styling.md

 </Box>
 ```

-Finally, you can pass a `theme` object to `Provider` and style ReaKit elements directly:
+Finally, you can pass a `theme` object to `Provider` and style Reakit elements directly:

 ```jsx
 import { Provider, Button } from "reakit";